Quantitative regularity for p-harmonic maps: Stationary maps

 Thus for each $x\in S$, there exists a sequence $r_k\to 0$ such that $\theta_{u_k}(x,1)-\theta_{u_k}(x,r_k)\to 0$.
 By Lemma \ref{lemma_homdef}, both $u$ and the defect measure $\nu$ are homogeneous wrt every point $x\in S$, and thus $S$ is an invariant set for both $u$ and $d\nu$.

-In particular, $u$ induces a homogeneous $p$-harmonic function $u:\R^p\setminus \{0\}\to N$ with finite $p$-energy.
-By the removable singularity Theorem \ref{th_rem}, $u$ can be extended to a $C^{1,\alpha}$ function on the whole $\R^p$.
-Moreover, since this function is continuous and homogeneous, it has to be constant.
+In particular, $u$ induces a homogeneous $p$-harmonic map $u:\R^p\setminus \{0\}\to N$ with finite $p$-energy.
+By the removable singularity Theorem \ref{th_rem}, $u$ can be extended to a $C^{1,\alpha}$ map on the whole $\R^p$.
+Moreover, since this map is continuous and homogeneous, it has to be constant.

 As for the measure $d\nu$, its support must be the invariant subspace $S$, and thus $d\nu(A)= c \cH^{m-p}(A\cap S)$, where $c$ is either $0$ or some constant $>\epsilon$.

 \end{proof}